yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/src/technology.md

 title: Technology
 subtitle: A primer on the technologies behind Yorkshire Imaging Collaborative, how they were selected and what we use them for.

-excerpt: The tech that powers our network
+excerpt: The tech that powers our network.
+Guidance on implementatation and best usage.

 author: Dr Daniel Fascia
 lastReview: